Trisha

 may radically alter tones away from the

-to give a pleasing but
+pleasing but

 surprising result in the painting as a